Roger Ernest Bray: Early life and immigration to Canada

 Born in Sheffield, England on 19 November 1875, Roger was the oldest son of Nicholas Bray Jr., a second generation silver chaser.
 Upon the death of his father, Roger left school to help provide for his widowed mother, five older sisters and three younger brothers.
 When his younger brother Archie Bray became truant, family legend relates that Roger became adamant that his brother would have the education he lacked and personally marched him to school every day.
 Archie would later go on to attend University of Cambridge as a First Class King's Scholar, Triple distinction and became a prominent professor of biology at the University of Montana, Harvard and Rensselaer Polytechnic Institute along with mentor to Nobel laureate Harold Urey.

-Roger married in 1900 and immigrated to Winnipeg in 1903, with his young family, working in the butcher trade.
-Bray was a former Methodist lay preacher, who said he had discovered “that Christianity was not the means of correcting social injustice”.
+Roger married in 1900 and immigrated to Winnipeg in 1903 with his young family, where he worked as a butcher.
+Bray was a former Methodist lay preacher who said he had discovered “that Christianity was not the means of correcting social injustice”.

-Bray joined the Canadian Army in 1916 while unemployed; later explaining he had “no job and a large family.”
-After World War I, Bray left religion and became an active socialist and vocal admirer of the Bolshevik Revolution.
+Bray joined the Canadian Army in 1916 while unemployed, later explaining he had “no job and a large family.”
+After World War I, Bray left the church and became an active socialist and admirer of the Bolshevik Revolution.